ArcherFSharpTesting/Archer.Logger/docs/readme/summaries.md

 <!-- (dl
 (section-meta
-    (title Archer.Logger Summaries)
+    (title Archer.Reporting Summaries)
 )
 ) -->

-This document describes the summary transformation functions in Archer.Logger.
+This document describes the summary transformation functions in Archer.Reporting.
 These functions are responsible for generating concise, human-readable summaries of test results and execution outcomes.

 <!-- (dl (# resultMessageSummaryTransformer)) -->
 **resultMessageSummaryTransformer**